Visualize and present data

 - Back / Forward: Undo and redo any exploratory modifications to the chart.

 - Link: Generates a URL that other logged-in members of your Mode Workspace can use to view only that specific chart.

-Explore: Launches a drag-and-drop interface that can be used to customize the chart or explore the data.
+- Explore: Launches a drag-and-drop interface that can be used to customize the chart or explore the data.
 Learn more about explorations in this help doc.

 - Within the overflow menu (an icon with 3 vertical dots), there are several additional options:

 - Export chart data to CSV: Only for charts created in Mode's Visual Explorer, this option allows the export of aggregated, filtered chart summary data as a CSV.

 - View underlying chart data: View the filtered, row-level data powering the chart.
 This data can also be exported by using the export to CSV button.
 Clicking on the “Export to CSV” option will start generating the CSV file and add it to the "Recent Downloads" drawer.
 A blue loading icon will appear while the file is being generated, a red X icon will indicate an error, and a green check icon will indicate that the file is ready for download.
 Clicking on the "Download" button next to the file will download the CSV file.
 There is a 300,000 row limit that can be exported, above which the data will be truncated.